theorlbooth/Project_1/README.md

 ## Overview

-This was the first project we were assigned on the course and the aim of it was to create a playable game of our choice from a list (Battleships / Candy Crush / Frogger / Minesweeper / Pacman / Reversi / Snake / Space Invaders / Tetris / Ultimate Tic-Tac-Toe) and reder it playable in a browser using DOM-manipulation.
+This was the first project we were assigned on the course and the aim of it was to create a playable game of our choice from a list (Battleships / Candy Crush / Frogger / Minesweeper / Pacman / Reversi / Snake / Space Invaders / Tetris / Ultimate Tic-Tac-Toe) and render it playable in a browser using DOM-manipulation.
 This was a solo project and we had 5 days to implement it.
 I chose to do Space Invaders as I thought it would allow more creative freedom and present more avenues on which to expand.

 [You can find the project here.](https://theorlbooth.co.uk/Project_1/)